 Section #2) Pertinent Facts & Concerns:

-- The Lead paint on the exterior of these bottles exceeded CPSC / U.S. federal safety standards for paint or coatings on items intended for use by children by many hundreds of times in most cases.
-[With the relevant Federal standard being the requirement that Lead content in items manufactured by use for children be below 90 ppm Lead in the paint, glaze, or coating.]
+- The Lead paint on the exterior of these bottles exceeded CPSC/ U.S. federal safety standards for paint or coatings on items intended for use by children by many hundreds of times in most cases.
+(With the relevant federal standard being the requirement that Lead content in items manufactured by use for children is below 90 ppm Lead in the paint, glaze, or coating.)

-- A 2017 study from Plymouth, England re-confirmed the potential for harm to humans from Lead painted exterior decorative markings on glassware. – LINK
+- A 2017 study from Plymouth, England re-confirmed the potential for harm to humans from Lead painted exterior decorative markings on glassware — read more, LINKED here.

-- A precedent for the concern of Lead paint on glass bottles that people drink from was established in the 2006 case of the State of California against Coca Cola (Coca Cola was importing Lead-painted bottles from Mexico.)
-If you are not familiar with that case you can read more about that on this link.
+- A precedent for the concern of Lead paint on the glass bottles people drink from was established in the 2006 case of the State of California against Coca-Cola (Coca-Cola was importing Lead-painted bottles from Mexico).
+If you are not familiar with that case you can read more about that at this link.

 - In most cases, the Lead-painted markings on these glass baby bottles are placed exactly where a newborn/infant/toddler/child would be expected to place their hands in order to use the bottle as intended.

-- Hand-to-mouth activity is common and appropriate for the age (the intended age of the young humans using these bottles) and this placement of the Lead painted decorations on the outside of these glass baby bottles (especially given the levels of Lead found) does present a potential Lead-poisoning risk (a risk that is likely increased over the risk of other similar products given the typical use patterns of glass baby bottles in a household – which normally includes multiple boilings or sterilizations each day in functional use – a process which is likely to significantly accelerate the rate of deterioration of the paint on the exterior over time [potentially making the bottle more dangerous over time, with regular use].)
+- Hand-to-mouth activity is common and appropriate for the age (the intended age of the young humans using these bottles) and this placement of the Lead painted decorations on the outside of these glass baby bottles (especially given the levels of Lead found) does present a potential Lead-poisoning risk (a risk likely increased over the risk of other similar products given the typical use patterns of glass baby bottles in a household — which normally includes multiple boilings or sterilizations each day in functional use, a process which is likely to significantly accelerate the rate of deterioration of the paint on the exterior over time, potentially making the bottle more dangerous with regular use).

 - XRF test results for the paint on the NUK brand bottles ranged from 14,000 to 24,000 ppm Lead.